 Though Drogo is unconcerned with his minor wound, Daenerys convinces him to let Mirri Maz Duur, a Lhazareen maegi she had rescued, make him a poultice.
 The poultice itches, and Drogo tears it off, causing the wound to fester.
 Drogo's condition deteriorates until he falls from his horse, a symbolic event in Dothraki culture that indicates he is no longer fit to lead.
 As he lingers near death, Daenerys convinces Mirri Maz Duur to use her blood magic to preserve his life by sacrificing his stallion.
 The maegi betrays her in revenge for the attack on her village, and the ritual only returns Drogo to a catatonic state, while causing their child to die in Daenerys' womb.
 Realizing that Drogo would never return to his former state, Dany smothers him with a pillow and builds him a funeral pyre as his khalasar breaks apart.
 She burns his body on the pyre along with Mirri Maz Duur and enters the flames with her petrified dragon eggs.
 The flames magically trade life for life, killing the maegi and hatching the three dragons while leaving Daenerys unharmed.

 Dany names her black hatchling dragon Drogon in honour of the memory of her husband.

-In Vaes Tolorro, after talking with Ser Jorah about some of his past and his second wife Denerys realises that he desires her.
+In Vaes Tolorro, after talking with Ser Jorah Mormont about some of his past and his second wife, Daenerys realises that he desires her.
 She also realises that she does not feel that way about him and her thoughts turn to Drogo.
 She thinks to herself,